FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 ```
 pi@ixe00:~$ cd Interactive-Lab-Hub
-pi@ixe00:~/Interactive-Lab-Hub $ git pull upstream Fall2021
+pi@ixe00:~/Interactive-Lab-Hub $ git pull upstream Fall2022
 pi@ixe00:~/Interactive-Lab-Hub $ git add .
 pi@ixe00:~/Interactive-Lab-Hub $ git commit -m "get lab3 updates"
 pi@ixe00:~/Interactive-Lab-Hub $ git push
 ```

-Option 2: On your your own GitHub repo, [create pull request](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/2021Fall/readings/Submitting%20Labs.md) to get updates from the class Interactive-Lab-Hub.
+Option 2: On your your own GitHub repo, [create pull request](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/2022Fall/readings/Submitting%20Labs.md) to get updates from the class Interactive-Lab-Hub.
 After you have latest updates online, go on your Pi, `cd` to your `Interactive-Lab-Hub` and use `git pull` to get updates from your own GitHub repo.

 ## Part 1.
 ### Text to Speech

 In this part of lab, we are going to start peeking into the world of audio on your Pi!

-We will be using a USB microphone, and the speaker on your webcamera.
-(Originally we intended to use the microphone on the web camera, but it does not seem to work on Linux.)
+We will be using the microphone and speaker on your webcamera.
 In the home directory of your Pi, there is a folder called `text2speech` containing several shell scripts. `cd` to the folder and list out all the files by `ls`:

 ```
 pi@ixe00:~/text2speech $ ls